intermine/im-docs/docs/about/get-involved.rst

 Setting Up a Development Environment
 ----------------------------------------

-Development does not happen on either of the special branches.
+Development does not happen on any of the special branches.
 The recommended practice is to fork the `intermine repo`_ and maintain development branches in your own repository.

 Developing a Feature
 ------------------------------------------------